 Blum also highlighted another issue he encountered when he relied on Google Apps for his business services: identity concerns.
 Because Google is entirely web-based and allows for multiple email accounts through its service, it can lead to identity confusion.
 There can be easy confusion between corporate and personal Gmail accounts.
 Also, if employees share computers, they will need to be extra cautious and careful not to save their account logins and passwords on shared portals.

 Investment firms should also be thinking about the kind of best practices they are employing.
 Business continuity and disaster recovery plans are becoming near-requisites for most investors.
 Mass-marketed hosted applications typically do not include such services.
 Firms would, therefore, have to work with two separate third-parties to accommodate this desired outcome.

-Hosted applications will surely continue to improve and adjust to the changes in the business landscape, but while there is value in their services, investment firms have very specific needs and requirements and should work with technology providers with financial expertise and experience.
+Hosted applications (aka hedge fund software as a service) will surely continue to improve and adjust to the changes in the business landscape, but while there is value in their services, investment firms have very specific needs and requirements and should work with technology providers with financial expertise and experience.
 These traditional third-party IT providers are better equipped to service the needs of financial firms and adapt to the continuous changes within the industry.

-Our hosted IT solution, Eze Virtual Office, for example, offers hedge funds the capabilities of a fully managed infrastructure and key business applications that are 24x7x365 by IT professionals that understand a hedge funds's business.
+Our hosted IT solution, Eze Managed Suite, for example, offers hedge funds the capabilities of a fully managed infrastructure and key business applications that are 24x7x365 by IT professionals that understand a hedge funds's business.

 Be sure to checkout our Eze Cloud infrastructure as well.